Iran sees progress in talks with powers on nuclear deal implementation

-VIENNA Senior Iranian officials indicated on Tuesday that progress was being achieved in expert-level talks between Tehran and six world powers over the implementation of a landmark nuclear deal.
+VIENNA A senior Iranian official indicated on Tuesday that progress was being achieved in expert-level talks between Tehran and six world powers over the implementation of a landmark nuclear deal.

-But they added that the meeting, which began on Monday at the Vienna headquarters of the International Atomic Energy Agency (IAEA), the U.N. nuclear watchdog, would continue for a third day on Wednesday.
+But Iranian Ambassador Reza Najafi added that the meeting, which began on Monday at the Vienna headquarters of the International Atomic Energy Agency (IAEA), the U.N. nuclear watchdog, would continue for a third day on Wednesday.

-The goal is to work out details on implementing the November 24 interim accord under which Iran will curb its disputed nuclear program in return for some easing of sanctions that have battered its oil-dependent economy.
+The goal is to work out nitty gritty details of implementing the November 24 interim accord under which Iran will curb its disputed nuclear programme in return for some easing of sanctions that have battered its oil-dependent economy.

-"The discussions are very smooth," Hamid Baeedinejad, head of the Iranian delegation, said after the second day of talks.

-"We have made our views known to each other with regard to the implementation aspects of each and every measure.
-That has been a very good exercise," he told reporters.
-"We are trying to have unified understanding of each and every measure."
+Asked whether good progress was being made, Najafi told reporters: "Yes.
+We are going to continue tomorrow."
+Najafi is Iran's ambassador to the IAEA, which will have a key role in verifying that Iran fulfils its side of the agreement.

 Officials from Iran, the United States, China, Britain, France, Germany, Russia, the European Union and the IAEA attended the meeting in the Austrian capital.